tano-systems/luci-app-tn-shellinabox/README.md

 # LuCI support for shellinabox server

 ## Description
-This package allows you to access to terminal from LuCI web interface.
+This application allows you to access to terminal from LuCI web interface using [Shell In A Box](https://github.com/shellinabox/shellinabox) service.

 ## Dependencies
-TTYd LuCI application developed for LuCI 18.06 branch.
+Master branch of this repository requires latest LuCI revision with client side rendering feature.

-This LuCI application required procd init script for shellinabox server that can be finded in [meta-tanowrt](https://github.com/tano-systems/meta-tanowrt.git) OpenEmbedded layer.
+This LuCI application required procd init script for shellinabox service that can be finded in [meta-tanowrt](https://github.com/tano-systems/meta-tanowrt.git) OpenEmbedded layer.

 ## Supported languages